Appeal a primary school decision

 Your decision to appeal

-You may decide to appeal because:
+You may want to appeal because:

 - your child has a particular interest in the subjects offered by the school